-Even if you plan to attend the Annual Meeting in person, please complete, sign, date and return the enclosed proxy promptly.
-Should you attend the Annual Meeting, you may revoke the proxy and vote in person.
-A postage-paid, return-addressed envelope is enclosed for your convenience.
-No postage need be affixed if mailed in the United States.
+Even if you plan to attend the Annual Meeting virtually, please vote your shares using one of the methods outlined in this proxy statement promptly.
+Should you virtually attend the Annual Meeting, you may revoke the proxy and vote online.
 Your cooperation in giving this your immediate attention will be appreciated.

-You may obtain a copy of our Annual Report on Form 10-K (without exhibits) filed with the SEC for the year ended December 31, 2019 without charge upon written request to: Leap Therapeutics, Inc., Attn: Secretary, 47 Thorndike Street, Suite B1-1, Cambridge, Massachusetts 02141.
+You may obtain a paper copy of our Annual Report on Form 10-K (without exhibits) filed with the SEC for the year ended December 31, 2020 without charge upon written request to: Leap Therapeutics, Inc., Attn: Secretary, 47 Thorndike Street, Suite B1-1, Cambridge, Massachusetts 02141.